 Explore Faculty Resources and Support

-The College and University provide a wide range of resources and support for faculty to support faculty as they navigate their careers at CSULB.
+The College and University provide a wide range of resources and support for faculty as they navigate their careers at CSULB.

-CSULB's Faculty Center for Professional Development provides a wealth of teaching resources, including a Teaching Jumpstart, Lecturer Faculty Resources, and Technology Links and Tips.
-In addition, the College has compiled a collection of research-based Teaching Best Practices and a set of Web-based Teaching and Learning Resources organized by topical area.
+CSULB's Faculty Center provides a wealth of teaching resources.
+In addition, the College has compiled a collection of research-based Teaching Best Practices, a set of Web-based Teaching and Learning Resources organized by topical area, and a listing of teaching and learning symposia.

 The University provides a wide range of resources for supporting the academic and personal success of our students.
-The Faculty Center for Professional Development curates a collection of these resources.
+The Division of Student Affairs curates a collection of these resources.

 The College also provides a liaison to the Institutional Review Board (IRB) for general consultations regarding the IRB process and review of applications prior to submission.
 The IRB Liaison is available for graduate students, faculty, and staff.